bljohnsondev/mishos/README.md

 This project is in it's early stages and there isn't currently a Docker image (yet).
 Want to try it out?
 You'll need to clone the repo and build it.

+**WARNING**: this project is under active development.
+There will absolutely be breaking changes that could result in data loss.
+I've added an *Export Data* button to the *Settings* screen to export your followed shows and watched episodes.
+I'm working on an *Import Data* option that will re-add followed shows and watched episodes in the event of a database change that breaks an existing database.

 ## Technology

 - *Frontend* - [Lit](https://lit.dev) web components, [Shoelace](https://shoelace.style/) UI library